How We Care for Them

 Meet Our Pigs

-Originally bred the midlands of the UK – the town of Tamworth, to be exact – the ancestors of today’s Tamworth pigs descend from “the Old English forest pig;” that is, from Europe’s native wild boars.
-This is why, unlike most conventional swine (with the short snout and fat profile from their Asian lineage), it’s long-snouted and fairly lean, like its indigenous European ancestors.
+Originally bred the midlands of the UK – the town of Tamworth, to be exact – the ancestors of today’s Tamworth pigs descend from the Old English forest pig; that is, from Europe’s native wild boars.
+That’s why they’re long-snouted and fairly lean (unlike most conventional swine, which have the short snout and fat profile of their Asian forbears).
+Modern Tamworths take after their indigenous European ancestors.

 In fact, Tamworths are one of the oldest breeds of pigs around.
 As such, they’re not well suited to modern factory practices.
 Since factory constitutes most of the industry today, Tamworths are now listed by the Rare Breeds Survivial Trust as “at risk.”